AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/classifications/index.md

 This guide includes instructions for using the following endpoints:

 ## Classification Jobs
-* [POST import API job ID](#post-import-json-classification): Commits an API import job for processing
-* [POST import JSON classification](#post-import-json-classification): Creates a classification from a JSON payload

 * [POST import JSON classification](#post-import-json-classification): Creates a classification from a JSON payload
 * [POST export classification](#post-export-classification): Creates an export job for a specified dataset ID